lkrms/pretty-php/docs/Rules.md

 <small>(mandatory, `processTokens()`, priority 70)</small>

-In one-line C-style comments, unnecessary asterisks are removed from both delimiters, and whitespace between delimiters and adjacent content is replaced with a space.
+In one-line C-style comments (`/*`), unnecessary asterisks are removed from both delimiters, the remaining content is trimmed, and spaces are added between delimiters and adjacent content.

 Shell-style comments (`#`) are converted to C++-style comments (`//`).

-In C++-style comments, a space is added between the delimiter and adjacent content if horizontal whitespace is not already present.
+In C++-style comments (`//`), a space is added between the delimiter and adjacent content if horizontal whitespace is not already present.

 DocBlocks are normalised for PSR-5 compliance as follows: